mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

 :math:`10`, :math:`0.1~\text{[Kcal/mol]}`, :math:`3~\text{[Å]}`, and
 :math:`10~\text{[g/mol]}`, respectively.

-The type of potential is also specified, with Lennard-Jones being closen as the default option.
+The type of potential is also specified, with Lennard-Jones being chosen as the default option.

 All the parameters are assigned to *self*, allowing other methods to access